Godzilla vs. Hedorah: Retrospective

-In 2021, Toho premiered a 4K remaster of the film on the Nippon Classic Movie Channel, along with seven other Godzilla films also remastered in 4K.
-The film was downscaled to 2K for broadcast.
+Roger Ebert of the Chicago Sun-Times, in his review panning Godzilla 1985, cited Godzilla vs. Hedorah as his favorite Godzilla movie.

+In a December 1996 interview with Cinefantastique, Nakano, the effects artist for the film, stated his thoughts on Godzilla vs. Hedorah:"Looking back, the movie seems kind of cruel and heavy handed.
+I was trying to show the serious threat of pollution with scenes of Godzilla's eyes being burned and people dying.
+I guess I became uncomfortable with it even while we were filming, that’s why we added the comical scenes."

 Legacy

 After director Yoshimitsu Banno finished directing Godzilla vs. Hedorah, he began work on creating another installment in the Godzilla series.
 Like his first Godzilla movie, Banno had wanted the next film to have a strong message against pollution.
-The initial idea was that a mutant starfish-like monster named Deathla battles Godzilla.
+The initial idea was that a mutant starfish-like monster battles Godzilla.
 However, he scrapped this idea and wrote what was going to be Godzilla vs. Hedorah 2.
 In it, Godzilla was to fight another Hedorah, this time in Africa.
 Due to Tomoyuki Tanaka's reaction to Banno's first Godzilla film, this was never realized.

 Banno spent several years trying to acquire funding for a 40-minute IMAX 3D Godzilla film starring a new version of Hedorah called Deathla.
 The project was tentatively titled Godzilla 3D: To The Max.
 The project was eventually scrapped but several members of the production team, including Banno, would work on the 2014 Godzilla.
 In November 2013, Banno stated that he still hoped to make a sequel to Godzilla vs. Hedorah, but died in 2017.
 He also served as an executive producer of Godzilla: King of the Monsters (2019) and Godzilla vs. Kong (2021), both of which were released after his death.